n4zz/Sci_conky/README.md

 - conky_pocasi : weather.sh bash script that uses the API from https://openweathermap.org to get weather data.
                  The data is saved in a .txt file, from where conky loads it weather.conf.

 Changing colors: open the blue/orange directory and copy all files to the main directory and run conky-startup.sh.

+Wallpapers are created with Dall-E and Copilot and compiled in Krita editor.